Study in Australia

 Receive Offer Letter

-If successful, the institution issues a conditional or unconditional offer letter.
+Institution issues conditional or unconditional offer letter.

 Apply for Student Visa (Subclass 500)

-- Medical examination & biometrics (if required)
+- Medical & biometrics (if required)

-Official Home Affairs link: Student Visa (Subclass 500) β
+Official link: Student Visa Subclass 500 β

 Visa Grant & Travel Preparation